 - Contact the person impacted by the behavior (the complainant).

 - Provide information to the complainant about confidential resources.

-- Discuss options for possible interim remedies, which are supportive measures (often referred to as “remedial measures”), such as changes to academic, living, transportation, and working situations.
+- Discuss options for possible support or safety remedies, which are measures such as changes to academic, living, transportation, and working situations for the complainant.